-Evan's fascination with classic literature began with his study of humanities and classic theater at Yale, and continued at The Juilliard School.
-He spent many years in New York as a multi-discipline artist and actor, performing at The Public Theater, The Aquila and The Pearl, where he won the Joe A. Calloway award for his performance as Claudio in Much Ado About Nothing.
+Evan's fascination with classic literature began with his study of humanities and classic theater in college, and continued at The Juilliard School.
+He spent many years in New York as a multi-discipline artist and actor, performing at The Public Theater, The Aquila and The Pearl, where he won the Joe A. Calloway award for his performance as Claudio in Shakespeare's Much Ado About Nothing.

 In 2011, his illustration work took center stage when he first used snippets of underlined passages from his favorite books as inspiration for a visual interpretation.
 The project quickly grew and garnered the attention of the press and design community alike.

 In 2013, he partnered with Penguin Random House to create the Bibliophilia box set, now a best-selling gift item.
 Since then, he's focused on partnering with bookstores, libraries and museums to share Obvious State's growing line of literary gift items for bibliophiles.

 Evan is the sole illustrator behind the brand, and also heads up the wholesale side of the business.

 Co-founder, Creative Director